Space Station 13: Gameplay

 Space Station 13's gameplay is based on the content, settings, and code applied on the game server.
-Due to the largely open source nature of the game, sessions are typically hosted on user maintained and customized game servers which can alter or vary the gameplay experience.
+Due to the largely open-source nature of the game, sessions are typically hosted on user-maintained and customized game servers, which can alter or vary the gameplay experience.
 Sessions are played in rounds, where players can create a customized character, begin playing with a randomly generated one, or use a previously existing character.
-Players can choose different jobs, such as janitor, engineer, or clown which dictate their role and responsibilities.
-Sessions are usually isolated from each other so players can choose to change their job, character, or playstyle in between rounds.
+Players can choose different jobs, such as janitor, engineer, or clown, which dictate their roles and responsibilities.
+Sessions are usually isolated from each other, so players can choose to change their job, character, or playstyle in between rounds.

 The player can interact with nearly any object or being in the game world in a context-sensitive fashion.
-Different results will occur depending on many variables in any given interaction (e.g. using a crowbar on another player would attack them but using it on a floorboard would pry it up).
-Additionally, depending on the server, the player can change their character's 'intent' between four different states (Help, Disarm, Grab, Harm) which will further influence actions taken.
+Different results will occur depending on many variables in any given interaction (e.g., using a crowbar on another player would attack them, but using it on a floorboard would pry it up).
+Additionally, depending on the server, the player can change their character's 'intent' between four different states (Help, Disarm, Grab, Harm), which will further influence actions taken.
 For example, using the player's hands on a fallen character with help intent would help them up from the ground, while using harm intent could punch or kick them.
 Additionally, some servers use a "combat mode" system that assigns these intents to the left and right mouse buttons, with a single key to alternate between two modes that have different effects.
 Some servers also entirely lack the intent/combat mode system.
-Controls can differ greatly between servers, but WASD/arrow key based movement and a "hand" system are fairly consistent.
+Controls can differ greatly between servers, but WASD/arrow key-based movement and a "hand" system are fairly consistent.

 The game fully simulates power, biology, atmosphere, chemistry, and other complex object and environmental interactions depending on game settings.

-While different servers may have their unique station constructs, generally there are eight departments aboard the station.
+While different servers may have their unique station constructs, generally, there are eight departments aboard the station.
 Supply and Service are also often grouped in the Civilian category.